-We currently spend approximately £18 million annually on externally procured works, goods and services.
-Much of this spend is with small and medium-sized enterprises.
+Lewes District Council currently spends almost £20 million annually on externally procured works, goods and services.
+Much of this spend is with Small and Medium Sized Enterprises.

 We want to encourage SMEs to tender or quote competitively to supply us because we recognise the positive contribution they can have in the local economy.

 In April 2006 we signed the Concordat for small and medium-sized enterprises aimed at encouraging trade between local authorities and small business.
 The Concordat sets out what small firms and other community and voluntary organisations supplying us can expect when tendering for contracts.

 You can find out about planned business opportunities in:

 - The Official Journal of the European Union

 - SE Shared Services e-sourcing portal